presiyan21/Python-Fundamentals-/README.md

 ### 📌 Exercise 3: Conditions

--Determining if a number is either positive negative or zero.
+- Determining if a number is either positive negative or zero.

--Check if the string starts with vowel or consonant.
+- Check if the string starts with vowel or consonant.

--Checking two numbers are equal.
+- Checking two numbers are equal.

 ### 📌  Exercise 4: Loops